 Spatial Reasoning and Visualization

-Histology is literally, "the study of tissue."
-Tissue sections which are completely accurate and representative "snap shots" of the tissue in its' living state cannot be produced.
-Instead, histologists seek to preserve the tissue in the most life-like state possible.
-In reality, what we are able to achieve is a somewhat distorted, yet permanent, representation of the tissue's living condition.
+Histology is literally "the study of tissue."
+Tissue sections that are entirely accurate and representative "snapshots" of the tissue in its living state cannot be produced.
+Instead, histologists seek to preserve the tissue in the most lifelike state possible.
+We can achieve a somewhat distorted yet permanent representation of the tissue's living condition.

-Histologists must learn and be able to visualize how specimen handling, including gross dissection and tissue processing, affect the appearance of tissues at both the macroscopic and microscopic levels.
+Histologists must learn and visualize how specimen handling, including gross dissection and tissue processing, affects the appearance of tissues at both the macroscopic and microscopic levels.

-A clear understanding of anatomy and the ability to spatially visualize the specimen in three dimensions is extremely helpful.
-The histologist must use this background knowledge and understanding to visually identify any alterations in the tissue appearance caused during gross dissection and/or tissue processing, The histologist then applies this insight for correct specimen orientation during embedding.
+A clear understanding of anatomy and the ability to spatially visualize the specimen in three dimensions is beneficial.
+The histologist must use this background knowledge and experience to visually identify any alterations in the tissue appearance caused during gross dissection and/or tissue processing.
+The histologist then applies this insight to correct specimen orientation during embedding.

 In visually assessing and identifying tissue samples, note that: